Skip to Content

 Type of Trail: Out & Back

-As the highest peak in the Hurricane Ridge region, it is not surprising that it is on many hikers’ bucket list of mountains, and despite its height, it is one of the easiest in the area to summit.
+As the highest peak in the Hurricane Ridge region, it is not surprising that it is on many hikers’ bucket lists of mountains.
+Despite its height, it is one of the easiest in the area to summit.

 Once you do finally manage to reach the peak, you will be awarded a stunning vista of the Olympic Mountains and even out as far as the Strait of Juan de Fuca.